-Due to the lack of the required infrastructure, railway is not a significant part in the transport sector of Laos while Thanaleng Station on the Lao side of the border is the only station for the Bangkok–Thanaleng rail route.
-There are 4 direct trains from Bangkok (Hualamphong Station) to Nong Khai or vice versa with estimated travel time in 9 hours 25 minutes.
+Due to the lack of the required infrastructure, the railway is not a significant part of the transport sector of Laos while the Thanaleng Station on the Lao side of the border is the only station for the Bangkok–Thanaleng rail route.
+There are 4 direct trains from Bangkok (Hualamphong Station) to Nong Khai or vice versa with an estimated travel time is 9 hours 25 minutes.
 The fastest train from Bangkok to Nong Khai is #75 (estimated departure at 8.20) and the return way by #76 (estimated departure at 7.00).

 By the end of 2021, the Boten – Vientiane railway (also known as the China-Laos railway) will be expected to be completed.
 This will be a new railway that will connect Kunming in China to Vientiane in Laos in 414km.
 At the Southern end, Thailand is also preparing to build a new railway that will connect to this line.